PFAWeb2Control/machine-learning/scikitlearn/birch/README.md

 # birch.py
-Implements functions to use Birch with an array of data.
+Implements a function to use Birch with an array of data.

 # test_birch.py
 Compares Birch with and without clustering on a synthetic dataset having 100000 samples.